Kong/docs.konghq.com/app/konnect/updates.md

 ### 2022.11.xx

 **New Analytics predefined teams**
 : {{site.konnect_short_name}} now allows you to add users to the Analytics Viewer and Analytics Admin teams.
 These teams allow you to give users access to only the Analytics section in {{site.konnect_short_name}}.
-The Analytics Viewer team only allows users to view and export analytics.
-The Analytics Admin team allows users to view, create, edit, and delete all analytics.
+With this release, individual users don't have to be Organization Admins anymore to access all the Analytics capabilities.

+: {{site.konnect_short_name}} now includes the following predefined Analytics teams:
+* Analytics Admin: Users can fully manage all Analytics content, which includes creating, editing, and deleting reports, as well as viewing the analytics summary.
+* Analytics Viewer: Users can only view the analytics summary and report data.

 : For more information, see [Teams Reference](/konnect/org-management/teams-and-roles/teams-reference/).